Agroforestry the future of agriculture for our planet

 When we expand we take a 20 x 20 meters plot of land and build a fence around the area so the cows cannot invade it.
-Then we initiate the process of plowing the top layer, making beds, cover the beds with biomass, and plant pioneer plants such as banana trees, cassava, yams, sweet potatoes and in between the beds we plant all kinds of natural biofertilizers such as black oats, crotalaria, mumbaça grass, or Mexican sunflower.
+Then we initiate the process of plowing the top layer to add air and allow the roats to penetrate the soil.
+If the soil is acid we add some limestone powder.
+We than add some natural fertilizers like cow manure (nitrogenium), bone powder (phosphorus) and Yourin a type of mineral combination including rockpowder (Phosphurus, calcium, Magnesium, silicium and micronutrients).
+Then we make the beds, cover the beds with biomass, and plant pioneer plants such as banana trees, eucaliptus trees, cassava, momona, pigeon pea.

 We also install an irrigation system required for the initial phase of the agroforestry system.
 Our field is located on the outer mountains of Nova Friburgo and will benefit from the steep terrain by using gravity for the irrigation system.
 This removes the need for water pumps and instead uses a drip system.
 This initial phase is very workable but also essential for the further process.
 About a year later we start to introduce our consortiums of trees with different combinations.

-In the near future, we want to start our ecolibrium project with a restaurant where we want to serve our own grown vegetables, fruits, eggs, milk, and cheese.
+We have started to build our ecolibrium project which will contain a restaurant where we want to serve our own grown vegetables, fruits, eggs, milk, and cheese.